Best Of15 min read

 Pros:

-• Genuinely eco-friendly — not just marketing fluff
+• Genuinely eco-friendly — verified, not just marketing

 Cons:

-• Renewal rates are higher than some eco-competitors
+• Renewal rates are higher than some competitors

-Look — if sustainability is part of your blog's identity, GreenGeeks lets you actually walk the talk instead of just writing about it.
-That's worth something real.
+Look — if sustainability actually matters to your blog's story, GreenGeeks lets you back that up with real action instead of just writing about it.
+That has genuine value.

 6. A2 Hosting — Best for Speed-Obsessed Bloggers